Marc Aaronson Memorial Lectureship

 The Marc Aaronson Memorial Lectureship, also known as the Aaronson Prize, is an award of the University of Arizona Department of Astronomy and Steward Observatory which promotes and recognizes excellence in astronomical research.
 It is named after astronomer Marc Aaronson, who died in 1987 in an accident while making astronomical observations.
 He was 36 years old.

+Background

 The lectureship and cash prize are awarded every eighteen months to an individual or group who, by his or her passion for research and dedication to excellence, has produced a body of work in observational astronomy which has resulted in a significant deepening of our understanding of the universe.
 Any living scientist is eligible for this award without consideration of race, sex, or nationality.
 Fourteen previous Aaronson Prize winners are returning to Tucson on Apr 3–4, 2017, for a scientific symposium in Marc's honor.